 In areas where drinking water supply is abundant, you're probably only hearing about water conservation during a presentation about green living in general.
 But in other areas, where there is an existing or potential water shortage, folks may be much more aware of the idea of water efficiency.
 You can use your neighborhood association or homeowner association meeting to give information about current or potential shortages, and to inspire and inform about water conservation.

 Here are the main points about why water conservation is relevant to your community:

-• I don't know what's going to be really funny about water conservation, but you somewhere a comedian in your town is waiting to bust loose.
+• I don't know what's going to be really funny about water conservation, but somewhere a comedian in your town is waiting to bust loose.
 If Drippy the Drip or Wanda Water Waster can't make people laugh, you'll have to invent your own cartoon characters.
 Balloons coming out of their heads say clever things about water conservation.

 A more subtle way to think about water conservation is to think about water efficiency.
 If we can achieve a result with the minimum amount of water possible, that's water efficiency.
 No one is asking you not to accomplish what's needed, so you don't have to go around with dirty clothes.
 Just make a game of cleaning your clothes with the least possible amount of water.

 For your community as a whole, if you treat and deliver your own water supply, here's how to increase water efficiency:

 • Meter the water and charge users according to usage.
 Some rate structures reward water use rather than water efficiency, so look at the financial incentives.
 If you're in a smaller town that has always charged a flat rate, this can be a tough political battle.
 But it's very fair to pay according to use, and to try to keep the system as small as possible by penalizing overuse.